MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 environment.

 :::info
+## Polykey Core Overview

+The Polykey CLI and core primarily use TypeScript for service logic, domain business operations, and persistence layers.
+While the main codebase is in TypeScript, some supporting libraries incorporate native C++ or Rust for platform‐specific functionality.
+This approach combines cross‐platform convenience with native performance optimizations.
 Polykey-CLI has only been tested on Linux and macOS.
 We are working on supporting other platforms.
 There's minor teething problems when it comes supporting other platforms.
 Help us by reporting any issues with the CLI tool in